RTIInternational/biocloud_gwas_workflows/liftover_genomic_annotations/README.md

 <details>
   <summary>genome_liftover.input_sumstats</summary>

   S3 Path to GWAS summary statistics.
+MUST BE GZIP.
   * The results must be merged into one input file.
 If your results are split by chromosome, you will need to merge them before performing a genome-wide liftover.
 Though, the workflow will still work if you only want to perform the liftover on one set of chromosome results.
   * Make sure the results in the S3 Standard storage tier and not archived.
 They must be restored if they are
   </details>